Oklahoma Hunting

 Lifetime Residents Licenses

-Lifetime hunting licenses are available for residents, granting the privilege to hunt, fish, or harvest fur for a lifetime.
+Lifetime hunting licenses are available for residents, granting them the privilege to hunt, fish, or harvest fur for a lifetime.
 There are different types of lifetime licenses:

 Hunting, Fur Harvesting, and Fishing License